dapr/docs/daprdocs/content/en/operations/components/component-schema.md

 ### Special metadata values

 Metadata values can contain template tags that are resolved on Dapr sidecar startup.
-The table below shows the current possibilities for templating Components.
+The table below shows the current templating tags that can be used in components.

 | Tag         | Details                                                          | Example use case                                                                                                                                                  |
 |-------------|------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|